 The same house rents for about $1,400 a month, including utilities.
 I’ve added renter’s insurance at $120 per year.
 Both of these costs are assumed to increase at 3% a year for inflation.

-Under this strategy, I assume that you invest the The amount you have to pay in cash up front for your purchase More plus emergency fund money at a 7% return per year.
+Under this strategy, I assume that you invest the down payment plus emergency fund money at a 7% return per year.
 The mortgage payments plus other costs of home ownership are more than rent and renters insurance, so I’ve assumed you also invest the difference at 7% per year.

 Rent a Smaller Property